-6.2.1725 IS CORE EXT
+6.2.1725 IS

-Interpretation: $(xt "\langle spaces \rangle name" --)$
+Interpretation: (xt " $\langle spaces \rangle$ name" --)

 Skip leading spaces and parse name delimited by a space.
-Assign the execution token xt to be the execution token of name.
+Set name to execute xt.

 An ambiguous condition exists if name was not defined by DEFER.

 Skip leading spaces and parse name delimited by a space.
 Append the run-time semantics given below to the current definition.
 An ambiguous condition exists if name was not defined by DEFER.